SkycoinProject/skywire/README.md

 If you uses a different IP set you need to modify the file in ```static/script/skywire.defaults```, in particular the variable called ```MANAGER_IP``` in the default file it points to the default manager IP, in the case of a different IP set this will need to be changed to the manager IP.

 Just for a matter of precaution, after modify this file be sure that there isn't a fille called ```/etc/default/skywire``` if it's there erase it.
-It will be updated once you run skywire.
+It will be updated once you run Skywire.

 ## Run Skywire